Petworth Porchfest Brings Over 100 Bands to the DC Neighborhood on Saturday - Washingtonian

 Bust out your walking shoes and lawn chairs, Petworth Porchfest is back for its second year on Saturday, April 30.
-The community jamboree, which showcased close to 100 musical acts last year, has organized even more performances on residential porches across the Northwest DC neighborhood.
+The community jamboree, which showcased close to 100 musical acts last year, has organized over 125 performances on residential porches across the Northwest DC neighborhood.

-The event, which starts at 2 PM at Petworth Rec Center (801 Taylor St., NW), will feature a wide variety of genres, including hip-hop, country, indie rock, funk, reggae, folk, and jazz.
+The event, which starts at 2 PM at Petworth Rec Center (801 Taylor St., NW) with remarks from Mayor Bowser and Councilmember Janeese Lewis George, will feature a wide variety of genres, including hip-hop, country, indie rock, funk, reggae, folk, and jazz.

 See below for an event schedule and performance map.